Florida police officer dies after battle with cancer

 The Boca Raton Police Department announced that Officer Lauren Kress, 44, died Thursday of cancer while with her family.

-According to the department, Kresse was a 20-veteran of the BRPD and was a “beloved instructor” in the agency’s training unit.
+According to the department, Kresse was a 20-year veteran of the BRPD and was a “beloved instructor” in the agency’s training unit.

 She also worked in the Boca Raton Police Honor Guard.